egarim/devexpress-ai-chat-samples/README.md

 File to review: [Chat-CustomMessage.razor](./CS/DevExpress.AI.Samples.Blazor/Components/Pages/Chat-CustomMessage.razor), [Chat-CustomEmptyState.razor](./CS/DevExpress.AI.Samples.Blazor/Components/Pages/Chat-CustomEmptyState.razor)

-### Text and markdown response
+### Text or markdown response

-The AI service responds to `DxAIChat` with plain text.
-The component parses this text as HTML code producing messages without formatting.
+The AI service uses plain text as the default response format.

-To display rich formatted messages, set the `RenderMode` property to `Markdown` and use a markdown processor to convert the response content to HTML code.
+To display rich formatted messages, set the `RenderMode` property to `Markdown`.
+Use a markdown processor to convert response content to HTML code.

 ```razor
 @using Markdig;